(Corrects juice-making method in 15th paragraph of story first published Oct. 29.)

 “Evolution juice is going to take a while to evolve,” Larry Miller, an Atlanta-based analyst at RBC Capital Markets, said in an interview.
 “They’ve talked about it being a billion- dollar brand, but they’ve said that about a lot of things.
 There’s a lot of potential for them if they can crack the code on health and wellness.”

-Starbucks stores with bottled Evolution Fresh juice are already selling more than they sold of PepsiCo Inc. (PEP)’s Naked brand drinks, which are lower priced, Schultz said during the interview.
+Starbucks stores with bottled Evolution Fresh juice are already selling more than they sold of PepsiCo Inc. (PEP:US)’s Naked brand drinks, which are lower priced, Schultz said during the interview.

 America’s collective weight gain isn’t the result of chili cheese fries -- it’s the extra 100 or 200 calories a day that people are consuming, said Margo Wootan, nutrition policy director at the Center for Science in the Public Interest, a Washington-based consumer advocacy group.
 For that reason, diners should still proceed with caution at healthier restaurant chains, she said.